 We pre-loaded the pore structure of biochar with bacteria, fungus and nutrients from compost.
 This is best accomplished by mixing biochar with compost raw material prior to composting.
-By the time composting is complete, the biochar pores should be fully loaded and ready to deliver microbes and nutrients to the roots of the plants.
+By the time composting is complete, the biochar pores should be fully loaded and ready to deliver microbes and nutrients to the plants.